- Leadership and career development is integrated into the rigorous curriculum.

 - You’ll customize your MBA with a minimum of 10 elective courses selected from 20 or more courses, including global immersions.
 Or you can select a concentration in finance, marketing or leadership/strategy.

 The Weekend MBA Program lasts from February 2015 to October 2016 (20 months).
 Courses are held every third weekend (Fri-Sat), with a three-day weekend every third class session, plus one immersion week over the 20-month program.
 Find out more about the schedule here.

 Class of 2015 Calendar

 The Weekend MBA Program begins with core courses that give you a broad foundation in analyzing business environments, building strategies, and shaping yourself as a leader.
 Everyone in your class will take the core courses together as a group.
 In February 2015, you will begin your elective courses.
 You can customize your MBA by selecting at least 10 electives from 20 or more courses.
 You may also choose from several global immersion courses for an additional fee, or to enroll in our Evening electives.

 Weekend MBA course sequence

-Classes will be held in the McColl Building next to the Dean Smith Center on UNC’s campus and at the Paul J. Rizzo Center in Chapel Hill, NC.
+Classes will be held in the McColl Building next to the Dean Smith Center on UNC’s campus and at the Rizzo Conference Center in Chapel Hill, NC.